do2blehelix/the-ml-handbook/docs/nlp.md

     WordNetLemmatizer.lemmatize('<word>')

-### Stop Words
+#### Stop Words

-Sentence forming words not required for language processing. eg: _I, me, we, our, he, him_
+Sentence forming words not required for language processing. (eg: I, me, we, our, he, him_)_

+#### Parts of Speech

+Breaking the sentence into different parts of speech (eg, Noun, verb, adverb, adjective, etc.)

+#### Named Entity Recognition

+Connects the word to a named entity (eg: Movie, Organization, Person, Location, etc.)

 ## Running NLP